BADTEMPER666/eZHook/README.md

 * Input the details, the url, the username of the webhook, and the content you want to send
 * Build/Debug the program

+## Open source
+As you can see, this is open source.
+If you use my code please reference back to this repo to be respectful.
+Other then that, I don't really care what you do.

 ## Legal
 I am not responsiable for anything you do.
 This is for educational purposes only.